top of page

 Final Thoughts

-At J. Major’s Bridal Boutique, we believe your wedding should be as stress free and joyful as possible.
-Whether you envision little ones dancing on the floor or a grown up celebration under twinkling lights, the choice is yours.
-If you decide to go child free, know that you are not alone, and with clear communication and kindness, your guests will still have a wonderful time celebrating your love story.
+At J. Major’s Bridal Boutique, we believe your wedding should be as stress-free and joyful as possible.
+Whether you envision little ones dancing on the floor or a grown-up celebration under twinkling lights, the choice is yours.
+If you decide to go child-free, know that you are not alone.
+With clear communication and kindness, your guests will still have a wonderful time celebrating your love story.

 bottom of page